 Dates & Themes:

 Breakfast with the Moon Bears (Ages 7+) - Marco Polo’s adventure brought him face to face with the exotic animals of the Silk Road, and so will yours!
-Start by dining on a hot breakfast buffet of baked pastries, fresh fruit, fluffy scrambled eggs, sausage, bacon, breakfast potatoes, orange juice, cranberry juice, coffee, and water.
+Start by dining on a hot breakfast buffet of fresh fruit, softly scrambled eggs, smoked bacon and country sausage, breakfast potatoes tossed with peppers and onions, freshly brewed coffee (regular and decaf), tea and a variety of chilled juices, and spring water.
 After breakfast, you’ll join zookeepers that care for the animals of Marco Polo’s Adventure Trek in opening for the day; climb into the bear exhibit to prep it for their arrival, get up close with a camel, and see the snow leopards, red pandas, cranes & takin get their first enrichment of the day.
 Capacity is limited to 25 participants, so register early!

 Please note: The behind-the-scenes components of this program are not wheelchair accessible.
 Some climbing over rocks required.